space space space

 Playing With Hell Fire

 Recreational drugs, especially marijuana (often referred to as cannabis for the politically correct motive of deceiving you into believing that it is a medicine with a legitimate Latin name and not a dangerous hallucinogenic drug), cause you to let down your guard against evil.
 Marijuana deceives you with the false belief that you can function competently even though your brain is scrambled.
 Unlike alcohol, which is a general depressant that relaxes inhibitions by degrading performance, marijuana loosens inhibitions by making them seem meaningless.
-This gives the illusion of creativity, but it really makes a laughing mockery of moral authority—and this self-deceived state opens a hellgate to demonic influence, making you the plaything of demons.
+This gives the illusion of creativity, but it really makes a laughing mockery of moral authority—and this self-deceived state opens a hellgate to demonic influence.
+This is why liberals advocate any use of marijuana: when your brain is scrambled, you are vulnerable to Luciferian brainwashing by the government.

 Consequently, marijuana is for atheists (those who reject the idea of God) and for Satanists (those who reject God).
 Self-induced altered states of consciousness are all a fraud, in the spiritual sense, because recreational drugs have no place in real love and devotion to holy things; instead, they manifest a hatred for authority.
 Those who use marijuana, therefore, are playing with hell fire.